riship99/riship99/README.md

 - 👋 Hi, I’m Rishikesh
-- 👀 I’m interested in Devvelopment and cloud technologies
+- 👀 I’m a DevOps Enthusiast and Developer, having exposure with multiple cloud technologies
-- 🌱 I’m currently learning jenkins
+- 🌱 I’m currently exploring multiple technologies in the field of DevOps and Data Science.
 -
 - 📫 You can reach me at rishikesh.pande99@gmail.com